Integrity in Lending - Putting Your Interests First

 Fair Lending Act

-Fair lending laws exist to ensure equal access to credit.
-Under the Equal Credit Opportunity Act (ECOA), lenders cannot discriminate based on race, color, religion, national origin, sex, marital status, age, or because an applicant receives public assistance.
+Fair lending laws are meant to support equal access to credit.
+Under the Equal Credit Opportunity Act, a lender cannot deny credit because of a person’s race, color, religion, national origin, sex, marital status, age, or receipt of public assistance.

 Truth in Lending Act